jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/glossary.rst

 ========

 .. meta::
-   :description:  Learn the frequently used terms to utilize the |sdk-php|.
+   :description:  Learn the frequently used terms to utilize the AWS SDK for PHP.
-   :keywords: |sdk-php|, php for aws
+   :keywords: AWS SDK for PHP, php for aws

 API Version
     Services have one or more API versions, and which version you are using